 Safety Precautions When Working With Electricity

-When handling electricity, you need to take certain precautions into consideration.
+When handling electricity, say for instance, you're wiring an rv outlet, you need to take certain precautions into consideration.
 Here are a few precautions you need to take in order to stay safe and out of harms way.

 - Use electrical gloves, these types of gloves are needed when operating in low and high voltage applications to safeguard employees from burns, shocks, fires and certain types of explosions.
 These gloves are checked certified according to the ASTM F496 safety requirements.